Irish Country Living has been named the Newsbrands Newspaper Magazine of the Year 2021 at the prestigious journalism awards.

 The magazine, contained in the Irish Farmers Journal every week, saw off stiff competition in its category, being shortlisted alongside publications such as Life (Sunday Independent), People & Culture (Sunday Independent), Irish Tatler (Business Post), Home (The Sunday Times) and the Business Post Magazine.

-Judging panel member Trevor White commended Irish Country Living for consciously expanding its audience through great journalism.
+Judging panel member Trevor White commended Irish Country Living on consciously expanding its audience through great journalism.

 Irish Country Living editor Amii McKeever said she was “absolutely thrilled” with the win.

 “It is a fantastic reflection of the work that the team, who had to adapt to a massively changed environment during COVID-19, does to produce a fantastic publication every week.

 “Irish Country Living broadens the appeal of the Irish Farmers Journal beyond the farmer looking for technical information and news on their farming enterprise, and brings the paper into the family home.